 project was cancelled due to low ratings.

 In March of 2001, after Dragon Ball Z had been successful on Cartoon Network, FUNimation produced a new English dub track for Dragon Ball for the series to be aired on American television.
 For this new dub, there was also less editing done and the original Japanese background music was included.
-The new dubs aired on Cartoon Network from August 20, 2001 to December 1, 2003.
+The new dubs aired on Cartoon Network from August 20, 2001-December 1, 2003.

 The main character of Dragon Ball is a young boy named Son Goku, who, along with his friends, goes on a journey to find the seven mystical Dragon Balls.
 When all seven balls are brought together, the dragon Shen Long is summoned.
 The dragon will grant one wish.